leslieyip02/checkout/scanner/README.md

 # Scanner

 This module is responsible for scanning barcodes.
+It is also hooked up to buttons which can be used to toggle between screens.

 ### Hardware